 Integrating a product stewardship approach into Missouri’s waste management system requires a coordinated, multi‐stakeholder approach through an active, engaged Missouri Product Stewardship Council (MO PSC).

 The MO PSC holds monthly education calls on the 2nd Thursday of each month at 10:00 central time.
-To learn more about how to join the MO PSC and participate in our monthly conference calls, contact our Leadership team or Sydney Harris at the Product Stewardship Institute.
+To learn more about how to join the MO PSC and participate in our monthly conference calls, contact our Leadership team or Olivia den Dulk at the Product Stewardship Institute.

 Check out our past meeting notes for more information.